henhal/jq/README.md

   });
 }

+// Synchronize multiple parallel operations using all and spread private Promise<Boolean> someFuzzyCheck() {
+  // Assuming getFirstValue et. al. all return promises for the same type, e.g. Promise<String>,
+  // we can run them in parallel and use JQ.all to wait until all values are available.
+The
+  // resulting promise will be resolved with a List<String>.
+  // This is the same as the previous example but we use spread to automatically assign the elements
+  // of the resolved list to individual arguments. return JQ.all(getFirstValue(), getSecondValue(), getThirdValue()).spread(first, second, third -> {

+    // Return some result that depends on all calculated values return Value.wrap(first.equals(second) || first.equals(third));
+  });
+}

 // Run two operations in parallel, resolving the promise with the result of the operation that finishes first.
 // The resulting promise will be rejected only if all operations fails. private Promise<String> getStuff() {